chmerdon/GradientRobustMultiPhysics.jl/docs/src/fems.md

 Remarks:
-- each finite elements mainly comes with a set of basis functions in reference coordinates for each applicable AbstractElementGeometry and a generator for the degrees of freedom map of a [`FESpace`](@ref)
+- each finite elements mainly comes with a set of basis functions in reference coordinates for each applicable AbstractElementGeometry and degrees of freedom maps for the different [Assembly Types](@ref) (coded as a string)
 - the type steers how the basis functions are transformed from local to global coordinates and how FunctionOperators are evaluated by FEBasisEvaluator.jl
 - depending on additional continuity properties of the element types more basis function sets are defined:
     - AbstractH1FiniteElements additionally have evaluations of nonzero basisfunctions on faces/bfaces
     - AbstractHdivFiniteElements additionally have evaluations of nonzero normalfluxes of basisfunctions on faces/bfaces
+    - AbstractHcurlFiniteElements additionally have evaluations of nonzero tangentfluxes of basisfunctions on edges/bedges
+- each finite element has its own implemented standard interpolation that is shortly described below

 ## List of implemented Finite Elements